awsdocs/aws-parallelcluster-user-guide/doc_source/awsbatchcli.md

 **Important**
 When using AWS Batch, GPU jobs are not supported\.

-When you use the `awsbatch` scheduler, the AWS ParallelCluster CLI commands for AWS Batch are automatically installed in the AWS ParallelCluster master node\.
-The CLI uses AWS Batch APIs and permits to:
+When you use the `awsbatch` scheduler, the AWS ParallelCluster CLI commands for AWS Batch are automatically installed in the AWS ParallelCluster head node\.
+The CLI uses AWS Batch APIs and permits the following operations:
 + Submit and manage jobs\.
 + Monitor jobs, queues, and hosts\.
 + Mirror traditional scheduler commands\.